MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 *   Issuing the statements `sum` and `console.log(typeof sum)` in the **Console** pane of the DevTools, when the debugger is paused where `sum` is in-scope.
 *   Setting the **Watch** expressions `sum` and `typeof sum` in the **Debugger** pane.

 When the variable `sum` is in-scope, `sum` and its value are automatically shown in the **Scope** section of the Debugger pane, and are also overlaid in the Editor pane where `sum` is calculated.
-Therefore you probably wouldn't need to define a Watch expression for `sum`, or a `console.log` statement to show the value of `sum`.
+So you probably wouldn't need to define a Watch expression for `sum`.

 The debugger gives a richer, more flexible display and environment than a `console.log` statement.
-For example, in the Debugger, as you step through the code, you may display and change the values of all currently defined properties and variables, and issue JavaScript statements in the **Console**.
+For example, in the Debugger, as you step through the code, you may display and change the values of all currently defined properties and variables.
+You can also issue JavaScript statements in the **Console**, such as to change values in an array that's in-scope.
 (To display the Console, select **Esc**.)

 Breakpoints and Watch expressions are preserved when you refresh the page.